 Objectives 1 Demonstrate that we can further control NH 2 -functionalization level of the CNTs with the goal of further improving the mechanical properties of the epoxy matrix.
-We achieved this objective.
+We have achieved this objective.
 2 Demonstrate that we can improve the strength by more than 60% and the modulus by more than 100% in the epoxy matrix by reinforcing it with NH 2 -functionalized CNTs and SiO 2 nanoparticles.
 This objective is over 90% completed.
-3 Demonstrate that the CNT reinforced epoxy resin can successfully penetrate and integrate with the carbon fibers during the filament winding portion of the hydrogen fuel tank fabrication process.
-4 Demonstrate that the 5,000 psi hydrogen fuel tanks with 40% weight reduction of the CFR portion utilizing CNT reinforcement perform better than the standard tanks based on sophisticated testing including burst, drop/cycle/burst, impact, and gunfire.
-5 Demonstrate that the 10,000 psi hydrogen fuel tanks with 40% weight reduction of the CFRP portion utilizing CNT reinforcement perform better than the standard tanks based o sophisticated testing including burst, drop/cycle/burst, impact, and gunfire.
+3 Demonstrate that the CNT reinforced epoxy resin can successfully penetrate and integrate with the carbon fibers during the filament winding portion of the CFRP fabrication process We have achieved this objective.
+4 Demonstrate that the 5,000 psi hydrogen fuel tanks with 40% weight reduction of the CFRI portion utilizing CNT reinforcement perform better than the standard tanks based on sophisticated testing including burst, drop/cycle/burst, impact, and gunfire.
+5 Demonstrate that the 10,000 psi hydrogen fuel tanks with 40% weight reduction of the CFRP portion utilizing CNT reinforcement perform better than the standard tanks based or sophisticated testing including burst, drop/cycle/burst, impact, and gunfire.